 <Name> is not currently meeting one or more of these requirements.
-In particular, she
+In particular, she <bri>description of what the student has/has not done>.

-<b

 Opportunity to correct the problem

 The following tasks or requirements need to be completed by <name> to correct the problem.